jreisinger/work/README.md

+package work // import "github.com/jreisinger/work"

 Package work concurrently generates and processes tasks.
 The tasks are generated from lines supplied on STDIN.
 The results of tasks processing are then printed on STDOUT.
 To use it you just need to implement Factory and Task interfaces.

+func Run(f Factory, n int)
+type Factory interface{ ... }
+type Task interface{ ... }

 For example: